 But even if you’re not a ‘Youtuber‘, get it anyway, you’ll see tons of new data and stats for all channels & videos you watch.

-I use Opera rather than Chrome, so to make it work there, you need to install the extension that allows Chrome extensions to be installed in it.
+If you use Opera rather than Chrome, you need to install the extension that allows Chrome extensions to be installed in it.

 There’s also a mobile app you can install for iOS & Android.